Zues0613/healthcare-chatbot/FEATURES.md

 ---

-## 1. Hybrid RAG (Retrieval Augmented Generation) with ChromaDB
+## 1. Hybrid RAG (Retrieval Augmented Generation) with ChromaDB & Conversation Context

 ### What is the feature about?

 The application uses a **Vector-based RAG system** powered by ChromaDB to retrieve relevant healthcare knowledge from a curated database of 110+ markdown files covering various medical domains.
-The system converts medical content into vector embeddings and performs semantic search to find the most relevant information for user queries.
+The system converts medical content into vector embeddings and performs semantic search to find the most relevant information for user queries. **Enhanced with conversation context awareness** - the system uses previous conversation history to improve search queries for follow-up questions.

 ### Why we need that feature?

 - **Accuracy**: Provides evidence-based responses from verified medical sources (WHO, NHS, ICMR)
 - **Context-Aware**: Retrieves relevant context before generating responses, ensuring answers are grounded in actual medical knowledge
+- **Conversation Continuity**: Maintains context across chat sessions for better follow-up question understanding
 - **Scalability**: Can handle thousands of medical documents efficiently through vector similarity search
 - **Source Attribution**: Maintains citations and source references for transparency and trust